gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 Define the routing rules to ensure online orders are routed only to locations that meet the minimum stock levels for each item.

-* **Add Order Filter**: Apply the `Brokering Queue` filter to route orders from the appropriate queue.
+* **Order Filter**: Apply the `Brokering Queue` filter to route orders from the appropriate queue.
-* **Sort Orders**: Sort orders by `Order Date` to prioritize older orders in the routing process, ensuring a first-in, first-out (FIFO) approach.
+* **Orde Sort**: Sort orders by `Order Date` to prioritize older orders in the routing process, ensuring a first-in, first-out (FIFO) approach.

 #### Create Inventory Rules

 Set up inventory rules that ensure fulfillment is done only from locations that meet the required stock levels.

 * **First Inventory Rule**:
-  * **Add Inventory Filter**: Apply the `Brokering Safety Stock` filter and define the minimum stock level required for inventory allocation.
+  * **Inventory Filter**: Apply the `Brokering Safety Stock` filter and define the minimum stock level required for inventory allocation.
 For example, if the `Brokering Safety Stock` is set to greater than 10, the inventory will only be allocated if the store has more than 10 units of that item available.
 This ensures that walk-in customers have access to sufficient stock._
-  * **Sort Inventory**: Sort the inventory by `Inventory Balance` to prioritize locations with higher stock levels.
+  * **InventorySort **: Sort the inventory by `Inventory Balance` to prioritize locations with higher stock levels.
   * **Action**: If no location can fulfill the entire order based on the first rule, select the option to `Send to Next Rule`.
 * **Second Inventory Rule**:
-  * **Add Inventory Filter**: No specific filter is selected, as inventory can be allocated from any available location.
+  * **Inventory Filter**: No specific filter is selected, as inventory can be allocated from any available location.
-  * **Sort Inventory**: Sort the inventory by `Inventory Balance` to prioritize locations with the most available stock.
+  * **Inventory Sort**: Sort the inventory by `Inventory Balance` to prioritize locations with the most available stock.
   * **Action**: If partial fulfillment is allowed, enable `Allow Partial Fulfillment` to split the order between multiple locations.
 If partial allocation is not an option, select `Send to Unfillable Queue`.

 #### Activation and Scheduling